 New York City, New York, USA.
-Our corporate offices are located at 164 West 25 th Street, 6 th (6F) Floor, New York, NY 10001.
-We lease premises comprising 1,000 sq. ft pursuant to a renewable lease which expires on November 30, 2007.
+Our corporate offices are located at 164 West 25th Street, 6th (6F) Floor, New York, NY 10001.
+We lease premises comprising 1,000 sq. ft pursuant to a renewable lease which expired on November 30, 2007.
 The lease provides for a monthly rental of \$2,500.
+We are currently in negotiations with the landlord for the renewal of this lease.

 New York City, New York, USA.
 Our wholly owned subsidiary, Innalogic, Inc, has its business premises at 164 West 25 th Street, 6 th (6R) Floor, New York, NY 10001.
 It leases premises adjoining our corporate offices.
-These premises comprise 2,700 sq. ft. pursuant to a renewable lease which expires on November 30, 2007, at a rental of \$ 7,250 per month.
+These premises comprise 2,700 sq. ft. pursuant to a renewable lease which expired on November 30, 2007, at a rental of \$7,250 per month.
+We are currently in negotiations with the landlord for the renewal of this lease.

 St Petersburg, Florida, USA.
-We lease 3,200 sq. ft. of business premises (comprising assembly, testing facilities and office space) located at 100 14 th Avenue South, St Petersburg, Florida.
-The space houses our US Sales , Marketing and Production staff and is located close to the University of South Florida, which is convenient for conducting trials and demonstrations of our products.
-The lease , which is renewable at the option of the tenant, expires on March 31, 2008 and provides for a rental of \$44,940 per annum (excluding utilities).
+We lease 3,200 sq. ft. of business premises (comprising assembly, testing facilities and office space) located at 100 14th Avenue South, St Petersburg, Florida.
+The space houses our US Sales, Marketing and Production staff and is located close to the University of South Florida, which is convenient for conducting trials and demonstrations of our products.
+The lease, which is renewable at the option of the tenant, expires on March 31, 2009 and provides for a rental of \$48,792 per annum (excluding utilities).

 Washington, DC, USA.
-We lease office premises located at 700 13 th Street, N.W, Washington, D.C.
-20005 (10 th Floor).
+We lease office premises located at 700 13th Street, N.W, Washington, D.C.
+20005 (10th Floor).
 This space comprises 186 square feet and houses our Government Relations operations.
 The lease provides for a rental of \$854.37 per month and expires on January 31, 2012 but can be terminated by us with 30 days' notice at any point.

-Salt Lake City, Utah, US A. Our wholly owned subsidiary, Miller & Hilton d/b/a Colmek Systems Engineering, leases 6,500 sq. ft. of business premises at 2001 South 3400 West, Salt Lake City, Utah comprising both office space, manufacturing and testing facilities.
+Salt Lake City, Utah, USA.
+Our wholly owned subsidiary, Miller & Hilton d/b/a Colmek Systems Engineering, leases 6,500 sq. ft. of business premises at 2001 South 3400 West, Salt Lake City, Utah comprising both office space, manufacturing and testing facilities.
 The lease provides for a monthly rental of \$3,795 (with an annual rental increase of 3%).
 The lease expires in April 2012.